QIWI-API/p2p-payments-docs/p2p-payments_en.html.md

 ---
-title: P2P Invoices 1.0.0
+title: API P2P Invoices 1.0.0

 search: true

-metatitle: P2P Invoices  1.0.0
+metatitle: API P2P Invoices  1.0.0

-metadescription: P2P Invoices opens a way to operate with invoices from your service or application.
+metadescription: API P2P Invoices opens a way to operate with invoices from your service or application.
 Invoice is the unique request for the payment.
 By default, the user may pay the invoice with any accessible means.
 API supports issuing and cancelling invoices, making refunds and checking operation status.

 language_tabs:
   - shell